(506) 2280-0700

 Sports Viewing

-Costa Rica is a huge soccer playing nation and its cheap and easy to go see a good quality live professional game.
+Costa Rica is huge on soccer.
+Therefore it is cheap and easy to see a high quality professional game live in the stadium.
 Check out La Nacion for details.

 Continue